 Supporting the institutionalization of hygiene habits

-The Essential Health Care Program (EHCP) is DepEd’s flagship school health program that includes three low-cost and effective hygiene interventions: daily group handwashing with soap, daily group toothbrushing with fluoride toothpaste, and bi-annual deworming.
-Since launching the program in ARMM in 2011, GIZ has supported the expansion if the Essential Health Care Programme (EHCP) to reach over 500 schools in every province of ARMM.
+The Essential Health Care Programme (EHCP) is DepEd’s flagship school health programme that includes three low-cost and effective hygiene interventions: daily group handwashing with soap, daily group toothbrushing with fluoride toothpaste, and bi-annual deworming.
+Since launching the programme in ARMM in 2011, GIZ has supported the expansion if the Essential Health Care Programme (EHCP) to reach over 500 schools in every province of ARMM.
 In addition, GIZ provided technical assistance to the Bangladeshi NGO, BRAC, to implement EHCP in 550 Learning Centers, which provide access to education in parts of the region where formal schooling is otherwise inaccessible.
-In response to demand from the Bureau of Madaris Education, GIZ also worked with Component 1 of the BEAM ARMM program to pilot EHCP in 27 madaris.
+In response to demand from the Bureau of Madaris Education, GIZ also worked with Component 1 of the BEAM ARMM programme to pilot EHCP in 27 madaris.